H2H: Chase's Round of 12 set to stir at Charlotte

 Miss Coors Light, Amanda Mertz, catches up with Matt Kenseth, the Coors Light Pole Award winner for the Bank of America 500 at Charlotte Motor Speedway.

-Best in-car audio from the Bank of America 500
+Stats advance: Analyzing the Bank of America 500

 Sights and Sounds: Bank of America 500